 “(viii) A plan for disposition of any excess supplies and equipment; and

-“(ix) A plan for retaining or decommissioning the additional warehouse space acquired during the public health emergency; “(B) An analysis of emergency procurements with certified local, small, or disadvantaged business enterprises, as defined in section 2302 of the Small and Certified Business Enterprise Development and Assistance Act of 2005, effective October 20, 2005 (D.C.
+“(ix) A plan for retaining or decommissioning the additional warehouse space acquired during the Public Health Emergency; “(B) An analysis of emergency procurements with certified local, small, or disadvantaged business enterprises, as defined in section 2302 of the Small and Certified Business Enterprise Development and Assistance Act of 2005, effective October 20, 2005 (D.C.
 Law 16-33; D.C.
 Official Code § 2-218.02), including:

 “(i) The total value of procurements with certified business enterprises relative to the total value of emergency procurements;